The collection for all Dreamy Desert Decor enthusiasts!

 Mistletoe Cactus (Rhipsalis Cashero)

-The Mistletoe Cactus stands out from the cactus crowd.
+The Mistletoe Cactus ( Rhipsalis Cashero) stands out from the cactus crowd.
 Why?
 Because, unlike almost all other cacti, it is thorn-free, thin, and trailing.
 Found in Mexico and Brazil, this cactus plant is easy to care for, and works great in a hanging pot.

 Old Lady Cactus (Mammillaria Hahniana)